-We have audited the financial statements of the Manulife Global Multi-Asset Diversified Income Feeder Fund (the Fund) operated by the Manulife Investment Management and Trust Corporation (the Trust Corporation), which comprise the statements of net assets attributable to unitholders as of December 31, 2023 and 2022, and the related statements of comprehensive income and statements of changes in net assets attributable to unitholders for the years then ended, and notes to the financial statements, including material accounting policy information.
+We have audited the financial statements of the Manulife Global Preferred Income Fund (the Fund) operated by the Manulife Investment Management and Trust Corporation, which comprise the statements of net assets attributable to unitholders as at December 31, 2023 and 2022, and the related statements of comprehensive income and statements of changes in net assets attributable to unitholders for the years then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Fund operated by the Trust Corporation as at December 31, 2023 and 2022 and its financial performance for the years then ended, in accordance with the Regulatory Accounting Principles (RAP) of the Bangko Sentral ng Pilipinas (BSP).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Fund operated by the Trust Corporation as at December 31, 2023 and 2022, and its financial performance for the years then ended, in accordance with the Regulatory Accounting Principles (RAP) of the Bangko Sentral ng Pilipinas (BSP).